Neurosurgeons & Spine Surgeons located in Frisco, TX

 These surgeries require only small incisions to access areas of your cervical spine.
 As a result, you can heal faster and with less risk for bleeding, pain, and other complications.
 The goals of these procedures are to stabilize your spine and release pressure on your nerves, so you can find long-term relief of arm pain.

-To schedule a diagnostic evaluation for arm pain, call the office of Rob Dickerman, DO, PhD, FACOS, today or book a consultation online.
+To schedule a diagnostic evaluation for arm pain, call the office of Neuro Texas, today or book a consultation online.